Purposes of audit

 - Bank statements of business bank accounts and personal bank accounts, if required; and

 - Any other records of transactions connected with your business.

-Usually, the examination of accounting books and records would be conducted by a team of 2 to 4 tax auditors.
-Some of your accounting records and books might be retained by auditors for further review.
+Usually, the examination of accounting books and records would be conducted by a team of two to four tax auditors.
+Some of your accounting records and books might be retained by our auditors for further review.

 The length depends on your business' standard of record keeping, the degree of compliance, the scope of the audit and your level of co-operation.
 The process may last from a few hours to a day.

 If the requested information or records are incomplete or unavailable, the auditors might re-visit the business premises on another arranged date.